cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-page-rank.rst

 to the *backlinkURLStream*, which stores the URL pair event in its entirety.

-After these events are streamed, they are taken up by the *SparkPageRankProgram*, which goes through the entries, calculates page rank and tabulates results in an ObjectStore Dataset, *ranks*.
+After these events are streamed, they are taken up by the *SparkPageRankProgram*, which goes through the entries, calculates page rank and tabulates results in an ObjectStore dataset, *ranks*.

-Once the application completes, you can query the *ranks* Dataset by using the ``rank`` endpoint of the *RanksService*.
+Once the application completes, you can query the *ranks* dataset by using the ``rank`` endpoint of the *RanksService*.
 It will send back a string result with page rank based on the ``url`` query parameter.

 Let's look at some of these components, and then run the Application and see the results.